philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 In the traditional compiler approach, you can consider each IR in isolation for analysis.
 I suggest this is no longer acceptable and that every analysis should proceed in a deeply high/low relational way, never separating the two.
 To make a database analogy, I do not think the relational join of a hypothetical `(high_label,low_address)` table with the in isolation produced analyses (liveness,availability,reaching definitions, available expressions) is sufficient to express the full range of possibilities.
 That schema is wrong.
 Projecting the information in that way is lossy.

+"The" relationship between high variables and low variables is at least multivalued, partial, and address dependent.
+I suspect that even the very language I am using here leads to false thinking.
+I don't even think there _is_ a single "correspondence" relationship between high and low variables but instead many.

+What about "the" relationship addresses and high level program points?
+This is also very scattered by the rearrangement of statements of the high level code.
+This relationship is also partial, multivalued, and does not transfer nicely along the control flow of either.

-Here are two tables that translate to useful notions for us.
-Available says that at this high program position, the high variable can be read at this low level position from this low level location.
+Here are two tables that might make sense and translate to useful notions for us.
+An available high/low relation says that at this high program position, the high variable can be read at this low level position from this low level location.

 Live means that high variables writes at this high label need to be written to these (possibly multiple) low level locations at these low level program addresses.

 The two tables tell us how to read incoming variables at patch entry, and what we need to have written at patch exit.

 ```